fabiana2611/fabiana2611.github.io/_posts/ago21/2021-08-28-spring-security.md

 }
 {% endhighlight %}

-<p style="text-align: justify;">This post will use in-memory authentication to test, that's why we also override the second configure method.
+<p style="text-align: justify;">The example use in-memory authentication to test, that's why we also override the second configure method.
 After that you can run the app and do your first test.</p>

 <p>
   <table>